 STORIES OF THREE STRONG INDIGENOUS AUSTRALIAN WOMEN ON DIALYSIS

 Big Girls Don't Cry (3 x 3 mins) *A new kidney *Wouldn't change a thing *Darwin

 DIABETES AND CHRONIC KIDNEY DISEASE

-Diabetes Story - Living a healthy and long life with well controlled diabetes (Flash movie)
+Diabetes Story - Living a healthy and long life with well controlled diabetes Flash movie - 10Mb

-Education resource for all health practitioners in health clinics working with Indigenous Australians living in Central Australia - this movie is written and animated as a story in Central Australian Aboriginal languages (Pitjantjatjara, Warlpiri and Arrernte) and English.
+Education resource for all health practitioners in clinics working with Indigenous Australians living in Central Australia.
+Movie written and animated as a story in Central Australian Aboriginal languages (Pitjantjatjara, Warlpiri and Arrernte) and English.
 Useful for clients with low medical literacy and understanding of written material.
 Also valued for education of people whose second language is English.